Skip to main content

 By then, every phone line in the UK will have moved to a fully digital network that uses Internet Protocol (IP) across a fibre-based service.

-Why’s this happening?
+Why is this happening?

 Traditional phone usage is changing everywhere as people switch to mobile and internet communications.
 We all expect much more from modern phone services than the traditional technologies can deliver.

-Digital is the answer.
+This is why digital is the answer.

-What does this mean for me?
+What does this mean for my business?

 Openreach’s roadmap to a full fibre network